 The overarching goal of the ME Program is to produce a competent and conscientious Marine Engineering Officer.

-In addition to the individual engineering course and Academy wide Learning Outcomes, there are two specific ME Program Outcomes expected of all ME graduates:
+In addition to the individual engineering course and Academy wide Learning Outcomes, there are two specific Learning Outcomes expected of all ME graduates:

 1. Standards for Training and Certification of Watchstanders (STCW) Competence - At the end of the ME Program, graduates should be able to: